sbrl/twitter-academic-downloader/README.md

 #### ....with sentiment

-To plot it with positive/negative sentiment (AFTER labelling a given dataset), do the following to generate a tab-separated values (TSV) file:
+To plot it with positive/negative sentiment (AFTER labelling a given dataset, labeller is in a separate repository - link coming soon), do the following to generate a tab-separated values (TSV) file:

 ```bash